PlayStation 2 Architecture

 CPU

-At the heart of this console we find a powerful package called Emotion Engine or ‘EE’ designed by Sony and running at ~294.91 MHz [1].
-This chipset contains multiple components, one of them being the main CPU.
-The rest are at the CPU disposal to speed up certain tasks.
+At the heart of this console, we find a powerful package called Emotion Engine or ‘EE’, a joint project by Toshiba and Sony [1] running at ~294.91 MHz [2].

 The leader